-- 1) Build partnerships with lion conservation organisations, lion researchers, and the relevant Range States for the creation and maintenance of the lion database. - 2) Identify the needs, possibilities, and datasets available for the lion database. - Identify the willingness of researchers and institutions to share data.

-- Assess the conceptual integration of the ALD into IUCN processes (Red List/Species Information Service and Strategic Planning for Species Conservation). - Assess the technical feasibility and financial consequences of integrating a lion/felid database into a multi-species database.
+- Build partnerships with lion conservation organisations, lion researchers, and the relevant Range States for the creation and maintenance of the lion database. - 2) Identify the needs, possibilities, and datasets available for the lion database. - 3) Identify the willingness of researchers and institutions to share data. - 4) Assess the conceptual integration of the ALD into IUCN processes (Red List/Species Information Service and Strategic Planning for Species Conservation). - 5) Assess the technical feasibility and financial consequences of integrating a lion/felid database into a multi-species database.

-In order for the ALD to be successful, it requires support from all lion Range States as well as over-seeing parties.
+In order for the ALD to be successful, it requires support from all lion Range States as well as overseeing parties.
 While the ALD will be institutionally 'owned' by the IUCN SSC Cat Specialist Group, on behalf of the wider conservation community, it is the long-term goal that the data can be viewed on an online-system where organisations can access elements of the data.
-The database coordinator is based at the Endangered Wildlife Trust (South Africa).
+The database coordinator (Sam Page-Nicholson) is based at the Endangered Wildlife Trust (South Africa).
 An oversight committee, comprising key individuals involved in lion research and management, will be established to assist the coordinator with establishing the database and will provide technical expertise.
 Cooperation and support of Range States and lion researchers is tantamount to the success of the ALD.
 The ALD would require the sharing of data of global lion researchers and institutions.
 It is therefore important to note that data-ownership of such contributors will be respected and credited.

-The ALD requires a collaborative effort and partnerships between park management authorities, scientific institutions, non-governmental organisations, local communities and the private sector are pivotal in the success of the ALD and ensuring its perpetuity in lion conservation.
-The ALD project will encourage greater involvement of lion Range State local authorities and promote positive working partnerships between such authorities and conservationists.
+The ALD requires a collaborative effort and partnerships between park management authorities, scientific institutions, non-governmental organizations, local communities and the private sector are pivotal in the success of the ALD and ensuring its perpetuity in lion conservation.
 The ALD has significant potential to aid in lion conservation and be used as an effective tool to aid in decision-making processes.
 The current funded period of the project is only between October 2018 and September 2020.
 During this period, it is aimed that the specific project objectives mentioned above will be achieved and that this initial phase of the project will lay a strong foundation for the multi-species database.